Last updated: 30 April 2018

 Our original aim was that by the time the Bexhill Roaring 20s was in the fifth year, we would have at least a weekend if not a week-long 1920s festival in Bexhill to boost tourism.
 The only other two places throughout the world that have town-wide 1920s events are in New Zealand and Australia (sponsored and funded by their councils and governments).
 To achieve this goal, we would have needed more council support.
 The evidence was clearly there, after the first two years, that our event had a huge economic impact on the town.
 Therefore, more investment would surely make business sense?
 More investment, to earn even more money for the town.
 Very sadly and bizarrely, however, the opposite decision was taken - funding was taken away and used to 'pump prime' new events (profit-making or otherwise).

-Last year's event was tough on both Roger and I. We have both suffered significant financial losses.
+Last year's event was tough on both Roger and I. We have both put a lot of time and money into this event.
 If we had been sensible, we might never have gone ahead with the event in 2017.
 But, we love putting on a show.
 And that makes today's announcement hard.

 We weren’t expecting Rother to fully fund the event, and we recognise there isn’t the money available to do so.
 What we were looking for was a sign of intent - to increase funding back to the level at which we began.
 And that simply has not happened.